 We live over 1100 miles from Walt Disney World.
 Sometimes, the situation dictates that we fly down to Florida to maximize our time at the resort and be able to make it home to get back to work or other commitments.
 When time permits, driving the family those 1100 miles is actually cheaper, even with splitting the drive between two days and stopping overnight at a hotel.

 We’ve also found that we can save money on flights by driving part of the way and flying the rest.
 For us, driving about 5 hours to the Maryland/Washington, DC area has saved us over $1000 on flights for our family of 4, even after taking into account gas, tolls, parking and other expenses.
-And, we can still do our travelling in just one day in each direction.
+That’s not too bad a trade off to be able to get to Disney that same day.

 9. Go Off Peak